Khozhabek/bauyrsak/README.md

 # bauyrsak

-This is Anderson JS-Core course
+This is Anderson JS-Core course.

 I will pin all sources and presentations, here)